Axway/amplify-central/content/en/docs/get_actionable_insights/business_insights.md

 ![Example of Subscriptions](/Images/central/subscriptions.png)

-You can filter by consuming team, product, resource (API), subscriptions, and time range in three month increments (last 3 months, 4 to 6 months, 7 to 9 months, and 10 to 12 months).
+You can filter by consuming team, product, resource (API), application, subscription, and time range in three month increments (last 3 months, 4 to 6 months, 7 to 9 months, and 10 to 12 months).

+Click the **Actions (..) menu** to download the table data.

 Click an individual item to see quota and last three-month usage by each resource and plan in that subscription.